 What else happens at a funeral Mass?

-A) Special readings from sacred scripture are proclaimed.
+Special readings from sacred scripture are proclaimed.
 The Order of Christian Funerals offers a wide array of suggestions.
 Typically, there are two readings taken from both or either the Old and New Testament (Hebrew and Christian scriptures,) a psalm (usually sung and also taken from the scriptures) and a Gospel reading.

 Who may proclaim the readings?